SublimeText/SublimeHg/README.rst

 **Note:** Due to issues with input focus in widgets in Sublime Text 2080 and lower, you might need to assign these commands their own key bindings in order to make them work.
-They may not work from you from the Command Palette.
+They may not work for you from the Command Palette.